frankkode/sawasawa-market/README.md

 ## Testing

+-I used Travis Continuous Integration and all tests passed, The Travis link is at the top of this README.
+I have found it very useful in aligning integrated testing during development.

-A thorough mix of automated and manual testing have gone into building the project.
+-thorough mix of automated and manual testing have gone into building the project.
 In addition to tests, I have validated all files against online validation sites, and checked compatibilities across various modern browsers and devices.

 ### Validation services